Skip to content

 Equipment and Materials

-Developing chemicals are a crucial part of the darkroom process, and you will need to stock up on them to get started.
-The three primary chemicals you will need are developer, stop bath, and fixer.
-The developer is used to bring out the image on the paper, the stop bath halts the developing process, and the fixer makes the image permanent.
+Developing chemicals.
+Three chemicals do the work: developer, stop bath, and fixer.
+The developer brings the image up on the paper, the stop bath halts development at the right moment, and the fixer makes the image permanent and light-safe.

 Design and Layout